FuzzyWuzzie/Scala-Objects-For-Ant01n3/src/main/scala/org/sofa/style/Plan.md

 * In fact, do we really need the parenting ?
 * The stylable will have to maintain a list of classes.
 Why not using this list of classes to define the precedence ?
 * Do we introduce the notion of precedence for several style sheets ?
-* How are "events" represented ?
+* The 1M€ question : how are "events" represented ?